Representation theory of topological full groups of \'etale groupoids and paradoxicality: Representations of inverse semigroups, groupoids and their full groups

 \begin{Ex} In addition to the universal groupoid, there is the \textit{tight reduction} $G_{tight}(S)$, which is the reduction of $G(S)$ to the invariant subspace $\widehat{E}_{tight}(S)$.
-This was introduced by Exel \cite{MR2419901}, and various of its properties have been studied in \cite{MR2534230} and \cite{MR2644910} -- an alternative description of this groupoid would be to consider the natural action of $S$ on $\widehat{E}_{tight}(S)$ and then take the groupoid of germs of this (following for instance the ideas of Exel \cite{MR2644910}). \end{Ex}
+This was introduced by Exel \cite{MR2419901}, and various of its properties have been studied in \cite{MR2534230} and \cite{MR2644910} -- an alternative description of this groupoid would be to consider the natural action of $S$ on $\widehat{E}_{tight}(S)$ and then take the transformation groupoid of it (following for instance the ideas of Exel \cite{MR2644910}). \end{Ex}

-In \cite{MR2644910}, Exel proved a reconstruction theorem, which is useful in this context, which states that if one begins with an ample \'etale groupoid $\mc G$, then $G_{tight}(\mc G^{a}) \cong \mc G$ via the procedure above applied to $S = \mc G^{a}$.
+In \cite{MR2644910}, Exel proved a reconstruction theorem, which is useful in this context, which states that if one begins with an ample groupoid $\mc G$, then $G_{tight}(\mc G^{a}) \cong \mc G$ via the procedure above applied to $S = \mc G^{a}$.
 More generally, this is an example of a \textit{noncommutative Stone duality} \cite{Lawson-minimal}, and has been studied in much more generality for classes of inverse semigroups by Lawson--Lenz \cite{MR3077869} -- it has even been improved to a categorical notion.
 For an inverse semigroup, we remark that the above procedure performed in a loop provides:

 for any inverse semigroup $S$.